-In partnership with the Arizona Community Foundation, the Phoenix IDA is offering loans to nonprofit organizations for projects that create a social impact.
+In partnership with community lending partners, the Phoenix IDA is offering loans to nonprofit organizations for projects that create a social impact.
 Loans are generally made to improve the lives of vulnerable populations and underserved communities.

 Community Impact Loans strengthen the financial capability of local nonprofits and help bring projects to fruition to achieve a greater impact.